kumina/awssyncer/README.md

 This repository also provices a simple Docker file that creates a simple installation based on Alpine Linux.
 After building the awssyncer, it also invokes the awssyncer unit tests.
-The provided entry point script executes awssyncer so that it synchronises `/srv/data`.